PowerShellMafia/PowerSploit/Privesc/README.md

-    Get-Webconfig                       -   checks for any encrypted web.config strings Get-ApplicationHost                 -   checks for encrypted application pool and virtual directory passwords Get-SiteListPassword                -   retrieves the plaintext passwords for any found McAfee's SiteList.xml files
+    Get-Webconfig                       -   checks for any encrypted web.config strings Get-ApplicationHost                 -   checks for encrypted application pool and virtual directory passwords Get-SiteListPassword                -   retrieves the plaintext passwords for any found McAfee's SiteList.xml files Get-CachedGPPPassword               -   checks for passwords in cached Group Policy Preferences files

 ### Other Helpers/Meta-Functions:
     Get-ModifiablePath                  -   tokenizes an input string and returns the files in it the current user can modify